Bridge fire, collapse shuts main highway from L.A. to Las Vegas

-An interchange had been under construction over the four-lane highway when it burst into flames on Monday afternoon, officials say, possibly from a worker using a blow-torch to weld part of the metal structure.

-No injuries were reported but the fire and subsequent collapse of the bridge forced authorities to close the interstate in both directions, cutting off the main artery between Southern California and Las Vegas, as well as other destinations in Nevada and Utah.
+The fire and subsequent collapse of the bridge forced officials to close the interstate in both directions, cutting off the main artery between Southern California and Las Vegas, as well as other destinations in Nevada and Utah.

-Both northbound lanes of the freeway were reopened shortly after 5 p.m., said San Bernardino Associated Governments spokesman Tim Watkins.

-"Crews are already working on the clean-up of the southbound lanes in an effort to open that direction by tomorrow's morning commute," Watkins said.
+Hunt said there were no injuries reported in the incident but both sides of Interstate 15 remained closed as of noon local time on Tuesday as crews worked to clear debris.
+Authorities hoped to reopen northbound lanes later in the afternoon.

-In the meantime, southbound cars and trucks were being diverted around the closed section of highway using on- and off-ramps, a process that created a miles-long back-up on the desert highway.
+In the meantime, cars and trucks were being diverted around the closed section of highway using on- and off-ramps, he said, but traffic remained backed up for miles in both directions.

 Los Angeles TV stations showed long lines of cars and interviewed frustrated drivers, although others took the situation in stride.